-Figure 5: Example of filesystem / naming convention organization
+Figure 6: Mock-up of filesystem / naming convention organization

-It will be seen from the preceding figure that a co-registered product are three files, named according to the naming convention that will stack alphabetically convenient for the user i.e. all outputs will be grouped with other outputs in nearest date order.
-Similar products, such as shoreline based on differing datum will also be grouped together.
-The ontology defined for the datastore is preserved even when data products are downloaded from the repository.
+It will be seen from the preceding figure that if co-registered images are considered as another output, as they are the output of the pre-processor, and re-named according to the naming convention then even if in the same folder the products will stack alphabetically convenient for the user i.e. all outputs will be grouped with other outputs in nearest date order.
+Similarly similar products, such as shoreline based on differing datum will also be grouped together.